trytouca/trytouca/README.md

 ### Option 2: Use our cloud instance

 Or you can use https://app.touca.io with additional enterprise-ready features that we manage and maintain.
-We offer a generous free plan and leverage usage-based pricing to charge larger teams for storage and service.
+We offer a free plan and leverage usage-based pricing to charge larger teams for storage and service.

 ## Sneak Peek